 Dr. Klineberg is a board-certified Orthopaedic surgeon and Professor in the Department of Orthopaedics at the University of California Davis.
 He has a busy clinical practice which is focused on spinal surgery with cases that range from minimally invasive discectomies and fusions to complex spinal oncology and deformity reconstructions.
 Dr. Klineberg has specific expertise in deformity surgery and spinal trauma and has published multiple papers on deformity correction, outcomes research and complications as well as the biomechanics of spinal correction.
 His basic science research interests currently focus on the biomechanics of spinal fusion and fixation.

-Dr. Daniel Michael Sciubba is a professor of neurological surgery, oncology and orthopaedic surgery at the Johns Hopkins University School of Medicine.
-He serves as Director of spine tumor and spinal deformity research in the Department of Neurosurgery.
-He specializes in the surgical treatment of complex spinal conditions including tumors, degenerative spine diseases, spinal deformities and scoliosis, employing minimally invasive techniques when possible.
+Dr. Daniel Sciubba is Professor and Chair of neurological surgery the Zucker School of Medicine at Hofstra/Northwell.
+He is the Co-Director of the Institute of Neurology & Neurosurgery at Northwell.
+He specializes in the surgical treatment of complex spinal conditions including tumors, degenerative spine diseases, spinal deformities and scoliosis.

 Elizabeth Walker oversees Spine and CMF initiatives in North America.
 She is a seasoned marketing, sales, and medical education leader with 20 years of experience working in clinical, corporate, and non-profit sectors.
 Extensive experience developing and executing high impact strategies.
 She has a history of excellent stakeholder relationship skills.